Fh-19/Multi_Channel_Signal_Viewer/README.md

 `resample_to`: Target sampling rate

+`use_aliasing`: boolean indicating whether to use aliasing or not.

 - Output: Standardized signal segments in microvolts.
+- If the user requested aliasing, `resample_with_aliasing` is called from the processing file, and after minimal processing is applied

 `POST /predict`
 - Purpose: Disease classification using the pretrained model